font-bakers/glaze/docs/quickstart.md

 `--input` is a `.json` file (such as those produced by `knead`), or a directory containing such `.json` files.

-See more optional flags below.
+For more information on optional flags, refer to [the section below](#optional-flags).

 In the event of a fatal error during rendering, `glaze` will simply catch the exception and write the error message (along with a stack trace) to a